nicholasvarela/CornQuest-CS3110-Final/INSTALL.md

     - `port install libsdl2`

 - On Ubuntu (or WSL with Ubuntu):
-  - `sudo-apt get update`
+  - `sudo apt-get update`
-  - `sudo apt install libffi-dev`
+  - `sudo apt-install libffi-dev`
-  - `sudo apt install libsdl2-dev`
+  - `sudo apt-install libsdl2-dev`
-  - `sudo apt install libsdl2-image-dev`
+  - `sudo apt-install libsdl2-image-dev`
-  - You may need to also install `pkgconfig` with `sudo apt install pkgconfig`
+  - You may need to also install `pkgconfig` with `sudo apt-install pkgconfig`

 Next, install the required dependencies using `opam`: